-Children can be identified as having SEND if they do not make adequate progress once all interventions/ differentiation has been applied or as a result of information shared from another agency, for example, Speech Therapist Service or NHS (Ryegate Children's Centre).
+Children can be identified as having SEND if they do not make adequate or expected progress once all interventions/ differentiation has been applied or as a result of information shared from another agency, for example, Speech Therapist Service or NHS (Ryegate Children's Centre).

 If a child is identified as having SEND, then the class teacher will discuss this with parents in the first instance.
-If the child needs to be added to the school's SEND Register, then the conversation is noted and parents are asked to sign a 'New to Register' form.
+If the child needs to be added to the school's SEND Register, then the conversation is noted and parents are asked to sign a 'New to Register' form, to record that the school is working in partnership with parents.